Edgeworth/memelay/ga/notes.md

 2. Shared fitness with species target
 3. Crowding (not implemented - shared fitness generally better)

+## Fitness evaluation
+1. Stepwise adaption of weights (not implemented)
+ - As time goes on, add increasing penalties to particular constraints

 ## Measures of performance
 1. Best fitness of last generation
 2. Mean fitness of last generation